hanggrian/packaging-gradle-plugin/README.md

 task.withType(PackTask) {
     ...
     macOS {
-        name = "App for Mac"
+        it.name 'App for Mac'
-        icon = 'path/to/icon' // only supported in mac
+        it.icon 'path/to/icon' // only supported in mac
     }
     windows64 {
-        jdk = 'path/to/win/jdk' // default is java home
+        it.jdk 'path/to/win/jdk' // default is java home
-        name = "App for Windows"
+        it.name 'App for Windows'
     }
 }
 ```